Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

 The requirements of criterion R1 apply to associations in the same way as for other organisations, without particular adaptation.
-Concretely, this consists of tracing a trajectory over the next 4 years, based on the quantification of estimated emission reductions according to criterion Q1, and on the implementation periods of actions.
+Concretely, this consists of tracing a trajectory over the next 4 years, based on the quantification of estimated emissions reductions according to criterion Q1, and on the implementation periods of actions.

 Monitoring: criterion S1